1. Introduction

 This Guidance Statement does not have any legislative or statutory effect.
 By having regard to the content of the Guidance Statement it may be easier for you to account for your actions if a complaint is later made to the Legal Services Commission.

 This Guidance Statement is not legal advice, nor will it necessarily provide a defence to complaints of unsatisfactory professional conduct or professional misconduct.
-This Guidance Statement represents a standard of good practice and is endorsed by the QLS Ethics Committee.
+This Guidance Statement represents a standard of good practice and is endorsed by the QLS Ethics Advisory Committee.

 2. Ethical principles